WartyMN/F256-FileManager/documentation/using.md

 #### I want to load a Meatloaf file by specifying the URL

 This action is not currently supported.
-Instead, use the shift-M command and specify the address of the parent directory, then select the file you want to work with and choose the appropriate action.
+Instead, use the `SHIFT-M` command and specify the address of the parent directory, then select the file you want to work with and choose the appropriate action.

 #### I want to load a file from the internet that I sent to Meatloaf